zlanguage/zcomp/README.md

 $ npm install -g @zlanguage/zcomp
 ```

-Then, you should install the zstdlib (a mix of a runtime and standard library):
+Then, you should install the zstdlib (a runtime library):

 ```sh
 $ npm install -g @zlanguage/zstdlib